IndyVet Philosophy Video

 Pippin jumped down wrongly from his mother's lap.
 Immediately, we noticed impaired mobility.
 By the next afternoon, he was completely paralyzed in his front limbs.
 Being a 12-year-old dog, we thought it was over for Pippin.
 Then, our regular vet referred us to IndyVet.
 Once there, doctors thought he could walk again.
 They were transparent with costs and potential outcomes.
 We opted for surgery.

 With patience, excellent care, and a superb rehabilitation team at IndyVet, we have our boy back after only 1 1/2 months.
-We are so thankful for Dr. Vecchio and his skilled neurosurgery.
+We are so thankful for IndyVet and their skilled neurosurgery.
 The rehab team of Kelly and Karrie were fabulous and hardworking with Pippin.
 The nursing staff was kind and we could call anytime for updates 24 hours a day!

 Thanks IndyVet for saving our boy's life!